 - Samba (SMB) Server: Select enable or disable for the feature. - Server Name: You can change the name of your server which will be the name you will when accessing your USB storage device.
 (Note: You can also access the USB storage using the router IP address) - Workgroup: Enter the workgroup name.
 It is recommended to keep the standard default "WORKGROUP".
-If you change this setting, you will need to change the workgroup name on all computers in your network that are allowed access to the USB storage. - Description (optional): Enter a description of the server. - 4.
-Review the administrator settings required for your File Sharing (SMB) Server.
+If you change this setting, you will need to change the workgroup name on all computers in your network that are allowed access to the USB storage in order to discover it automatically.
+Otherwise, you will need to access the server by IP address. - Description (optional): Enter a description of the server.

+4. Review the administrator settings required for your File Sharing (SMB) Server.
 Click Apply to save settings.
 Administrator will have read and write access to files.
 To define user accounts continue to the next step.